 Follow these five steps if you're ready to get a motorcycle loan:

-3. Compare lenders and prequalify: Shop around and compare your options from multiple lenders to find the right loan.
+- Compare lenders and prequalify: Shop around and compare your options from multiple lenders to find the right loan.
 Consider not only interest rates but also repayment terms, any fees charged by the lender, and eligibility requirements.
-You can prequalify to see your rates and terms before applying.
-Prequalification won't impact your credit, but it's not an offer.
-Your final rate may be different.
+You can prequalify to see estimated rates and terms before applying.
+Prequalification won't impact your credit score, but it's not an offer of credit.
+APRs, terms, and fees in a loan offer may be different from prequalification quotes.

-4. Fill out the application: Once you've picked a loan option, you'll need to complete a full application and submit required documentation, such as tax returns or pay stubs.
-The lender will perform a hard credit pull, which could bring your score down temporarily.
+- Fill out the application: Once you've picked a loan option, you'll need to complete a full application and submit required documentation, such as tax returns or pay stubs.
+The lender typically performs a hard credit pull, which could bring your score down temporarily.

-5. Get your funds: If you're approved, the lender will have you sign for the loan so the funds can be disbursed.
-The time to fund for an unsecured personal loan is usually about one week — though some lenders will fund loans as soon as the same or next business day after approval.
-Other types of financing can also vary in approval and funding times, so be sure to check with the lender to know when you can expect the loan to close.
+- Get your funds: If you're approved, the lender will have you sign for the loan so the funds can be disbursed.
+Different types of financing can vary in approval and funding times, so be sure to check with the lender to know when you can expect the loan to close.

 What’s the difference between a motorcycle loan and a personal loan?